matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Define the configurations of WebRTC streams and tracks

-Clients are expected to send one stream with one track of kind `audio` (creating voice call).
+The [spec](https://spec.matrix.org/v1.5/client-server-api/#voice-over-ip) does not currently define the WebRTC streams and tracks that should be sent.
+Under this proposal, clients are expected to send one stream with one track of kind `audio` (creating a voice call).
 They can optionally send a second track in the same stream of kind `video` (creating a video call).